firezone/otp_25_ssl_bug/README.md

 # Demo of OTP 25 SSL bug

 OTP 25 seems to have issues connecting to certain hosts, e.g. `https://login.microsoftonline.com`, causing timeouts.
+This does not happen with OTP 24.

 To demonstrate the issue, simply clone the repo, run `mix deps.get` and then `mix test` and notice the failures: